Upcoming information sessions

 As we usually do, we will carry out the work safely and in compliance with requirements.
 The implementation strategies will be presented during the next information session before the work beings.

-As principal contractor and project manager, the STM is mandated to carry out the Blue line extension project according to the final scope approved by the government last March.
+As principal contractor and project manager, the STM is mandated to carry out the Blue line project according to the final scope approved by the government last March.
 A tunnel between the future Anjou station and Honoré-Beaugrand station is not part of the scope of this project.

 The noise made by equipment inside auxiliary structures is compliant with the City of Montréal noise by-laws.
 Huge noise suppressors mitigate the noise from the fans, installed below ground level, to ensure quiet for residents living nearby.
 The noise coming from auxiliary structures can be compared roughly to the noise from a domestic dishwasher.